-Brand Names: Sabril
+Brand Names: Sabril, Vigadrone

-Generic Name: vigabatrin (Pronunciation: vye GA ba trin)
+Generic Name: vigabatrin

-What is vigabatrin (Sabril)?
+What is vigabatrin (Sabril, Vigadrone)?

-Vigabatrin is used in combination with other medications to treat complex partial seizures in adults and adolescents who are at least 16 years old.
+Vigabatrin is used in combination with other medications to treat complex partial seizures in adults and children who are at least 10 years old.
 Vigabatrin powder for oral solution is used to treat infantile spasms in babies and children between the ages of 1 month and 2 years.

 Vigabatrin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of vigabatrin (Sabril, Vigadrone)?

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning eyes, skin pain, red or purple skin rash with blistering and peeling).